 The members of the veterinary community at Cornell rely heavily on email listservs to communicate.
 Each DVM class has its own listserv.
 Students can post messages to just their listserv or to other class lists.
 Vet college listservs are used to share information related to academic and social life.

-Review the Student Handbook
+Review the Student Handbook (coming soon)

 Browse the internal student website

 Once you have activated your Cornell Net ID you can access the (password protected) internal student site: http://students.vet.cornell.edu

 In order to access the internal home page from remote locations you must have vpn installed.
 The instructions to install VPN can be found at http://www.it.cornell.edu/services/vpn/howto/index.cfm